World championships in WWE: NXT Championship (2019–2021)

-The NXT Championship is the top championship of WWE's developmental brand, NXT; however, there was a period of time from 2019 to 2021 in which NXT was regarded as WWE's third brand with the championship regarded as a world championship.
+The NXT Championship is the top championship of NXT, WWE's developmental brand; however, there was a period of time from 2019 to 2021 in which NXT was regarded as WWE's third brand with the championship regarded as a world championship.
 In June 2012, WWE established the NXT brand as their developmental territory to replace Florida Championship Wrestling.
 The NXT Championship was subsequently established on July 1, 2012, and Seth Rollins defeated Jinder Mahal in the tournament finals to become the inaugural champion.
 In September 2019, after years of growth and expansion, the NXT brand became WWE's third major brand when the NXT program was moved to the USA Network, with the NXT Championship subsequently regarded as a world championship.
 However, WWE revamped NXT in September 2021 and returned the brand to its original function as a developmental brand, with the title no longer regarded as a world championship.

 Ten wrestlers held the NXT Championship when it was officially recognized as a world title: Drew McIntyre, Andrade "Cien" Almas, Aleister Black, Tommaso Ciampa, Johnny Gargano, Adam Cole, Keith Lee, Karrion Kross, Finn Bálor, and Samoa Joe.
 Kross is the only wrestler to have held it twice as a world championship, although Bálor and Joe had both held it prior to its world title status, and Ciampa would have a second reign after NXT became NXT 2.0.